U.S. partisan split widening over Russia probe: court documents

 “Domestic American clients paid for Fusion GPS to research Donald Trump, period.
 No Russian was involved, in any way, in the payment to Fusion GPS for this work,” Joshua Levy, an outside attorney for the firm, said in a statement to Reuters on Tuesday.

-A footnote in Monday’s court filing says that House lawyers went to court to enforce the subpoena with the authorization of the Bipartisan Legal Advisory Group of the entire House.
+A footnote in Monday’s court filing said that House lawyers went to court to enforce the subpoena with the authorization of the Bipartisan Legal Advisory Group of the entire House.

-But it adds that the House’s “Democratic Leader and Democratic Whip decline to support the Group’s position in this case.”
+But it added that the House’s “Democratic Leader and Democratic Whip decline to support the Group’s position in this case.”

 Representative Nancy Pelosi is the House Democratic leader, and Representative Steny Hoyer is the Democratic whip.